magento/pwa-studio/pwa-devdocs/src/pwa-buildpack/extensibility-framework/index.md

 ### TargetProviders

 A _TargetProvider_ is an object that manages the connections between modules and their Targets.
-This object is available to your module's [intercept file][] and is the API you use to access Targets and intercept them.
+This object is available to your module's [intercept file][] and is the API you use to access Targets or declare them.

-A common practice is to assign the TargetProvider object to the `targets` variable in your intercept file and access targets in other packages using `targets.of(<package name>)`.
+Each extension receives its own TargetProvider in its intercept and declare files.
-To access targets declared within the same module, use `targets.own`.
+Use this object to declare a module's own targets, intercept its own targets, or intercept the targets of other extensions.

 ### Example